robstave/Meowcards/cards/rest/rest.md

 ### Front
 What does the principle of "Uniform Interface" include?

-A) Only HTTP methods
+- A. Only HTTP methods
-B) Resource identification, manipulation through representations, self-descriptive messages, HATEOAS
+- B. Resource identification, manipulation through representations, self-descriptive messages, HATEOAS
-C) Only URI design
+- C. Only URI design
-D) Only status codes
+- D. Only status codes

 ### Back
 **Correct Answer**: B